CancerDataAggregator/etl/README.md

     - Sample config file: `./ConfigFiles.MirnaIsoformExprBQBuild.yaml`

 ## ETL Script to Build BigQuery Metadata Used by Web App
+### This is also not available through CDA and probably will not be under consideration
 The script is still under development.
 However, a version that recreates the existing table from archival data is complete.
 However, BQ table schemas have changed, so this script is in the process of being updated: